UniMath/agda-unimath/src/graph-theory/dependent-directed-graphs.lagda.md

   [binary relations](foundation.binary-relations.md) between the types of vertices `B₀`, indexed by the type of edges `A₁` in `A`.

-This definition may appear overly general.
-However, one can observe that the type of directed graphs itself is [equivalent](foundation-core.equivalences.md) to the type of dependent directed graphs over the [terminal directed graph](graph-theory.terminal-directed-graphs.md).
+To see that this is a sensible definition of dependent directed graphs, observe that the type of directed graphs itself is [equivalent](foundation-core.equivalences.md) to the type of dependent directed graphs over the
+[terminal directed graph](graph-theory.terminal-directed-graphs.md).
 Furthermore, [graph homomorphisms](graph-theory.morphisms-directed-graphs.md)
 into the [universal directed graph](graph-theory.universal-directed-graph.md)